crossplane/crossplane/docs/introduction/composition.md

     # resource (the CompositeMySQLInstance) to a field path within the composed
     # resource (the ResourceGroup).
 In the below example any labels and
     # annotations will be propagated from the CompositeMySQLInstance to the
-    # ResourceGroup (referencing the "Metadata" patch set defined on the
+    # ResourceGroup (referencing the "metadata" patch set defined on the
     # Composition), as will the location, using the default patch type
     # FromCompositeFieldPath.
     patches:
     - type: PatchSet
-      patchSetName: Metadata
+      patchSetName: metadata
     - fromFieldPath: "spec.parameters.location"
       toFieldPath: "spec.location"